devsecopsgirl/internship-appsecco/docs/dast-tools.md

 ```
 docker run -it owasp/zap2docker-stable
 ```
-Then cat the /etc/passwd to check the permissions they have.
+Then cat the `/etc/passwd` to check the user id.
 It showed this to me `zap:x:1000:1000::/home/zap:/bin/bash`.
 After this make a directory `zap-report` in the workspace of jenkins.
-Run the below command to give the permissions the directory made:
+Run the below command to give the permissions to `zap:x` user in docker for the following directory that is created:
 ```
 sudo chown -R 1000:1000 /var/lib/jenkins/workspace/dast-jenkins-pipeline/zap-report/
 ```
-* So the full pipeline looks like this for DAST pipeline which was successfull.
+* So the full pipeline looks like this for DAST pipeline which was successful.

 ```
 pipeline {